Komachi Sōshi: Plot

 Ono no Komachi, the great beauty and waka poet, has grown old and wretched.
 She prays to Kanzeon for salvation.
 She encounters Ariwara no Narihira, and the two discuss their romantic histories and how popular they had once been.
 Komachi abandons the capital when she is ridiculed for her decrepit appearance, and travels to the Tōkaidō and eventually to Mutsu Province.
-She composes poems at various famous sites (uta-makura), but no one praises her poems as those of the great Komachi.
+She composes poems at various famous sites (utamakura), but no one praises her poems as those of the great Komachi.
 Komachi eventually comes to grassy field of Tamazukuri-Ono in Mutsu, and there dies.

 Narihira, travelling north on a journey of poetry composition, realizes that he is following in Komachi's footsteps.
 He hears the first half of a waka floating in the wind: kure-goto ni aki-kaze fukeba asa na asa na.
 Narihira completes the poem: ono to wa iwaji susuki no hitomura.
 Suddenly, a beautiful women appears as if from nowhere.
 She asks if he is a person from the capital and could deliver a message to Narihira for her.
 She says that since Narihira's name (業平) is written with the same characters as the aphorism Gō o tairamuru (業を平むる), calling his name must surely cause one's bad karma to disintegrate.

 Narihira, thinking that this must surely have been the ghost of Komachi, digs through the long grass, but the woman is nowhere to be found, Narihira instead finding nothing but bones and pampas grass (hitomura susuki).
-Komachi and Narihira were avatars of and respectively.
+Komachi and Narihira were avatars of Nyoirin Kannon and Jūichimen Kannon respectively.